Free crochet hat pattern

 You will also need an I/9/5.5 mm crochet hook and a yarn needle to crochet this fun hat.

 You will need to know how to chain, single crochet, and single crochet in the back loop only.
 If you need help with those, see the following tutorials:

-Where can I get this crochet hat pattern?
+Where can I get this free crochet hat pattern?

 You can get the Hinton Hat pattern free right here in this post, just keep scrolling down.